 The input offset voltage is the small DC voltage (a few millivolts) that a real op-amp effectively has between its inputs even when nothing is applied.
-Tie both inputs together — zero differential input — and the output is not zero.
+Tie both inputs together (zero differential input) and the output is not zero.
 Model this as a tiny DC source in series with one input that the op-amp then amplifies along with everything else.
 It is a real op-amp imperfection; the ideal model says it is zero.

 It arises from unavoidable mismatch in the op-amp’s internal input transistor pair (geometry, threshold, differences from manufacturing).
 The op-amp cannot tell apart from a real signal, so it treats it like one.

-Why it matters: it gets the full closed-loop gain
+It gets the full closed-loop gain

 appears at the input, so it is multiplied by exactly the same Closed-loop gain as the wanted signal.
 Treat as a DC input to a non-inverting-style gain (the gain a signal injected at the input sees, regardless of whether the circuit is the inverting or non-inverting topology):